Thinking about going Independent?

 Maybe you’ve been a pediatric therapist for years but have always wanted to try work in the geriatric field.
 Or perhaps you have an interest in a specialty area or certification that you want to explore.
 Work as an independent contractor is the way to do it.
 You can work in multiple settings to give you a chance to explore new options without the commitment of a full-time job.
 This helps you gain experience and further advance your career.

-ITA offers CEU accredited learning with membership that includes our Signature Course, "How to Be Your Own Boss".
+If you're ready to get started, start with our Signature Course, "How to Be Your Own Boss", included free with membership.
 With this course, you will learn:

 The Benefits of IC Work